Dublin, Maryland: History

 The first record of the village of Dublin is found in the Act of Assembly Districts of the 18th century, which divided the county into election districts and designated Dublin the vote place for the Fifth district.
 Martenet's map of 1878 shows McCausland built a home on one side of what is now Route 440 and a tavern or inn on the other side.
-The tavern on the southeast side was a long two-story building that was very close to the road.
+The tavern on the southeast side was a long two-story building that was close to the road.
 The building had a porch on the first and second stories.

 In old records, reference is made of the Mt.
 Ararat Lodge of Masons, Maryland, which moved its meeting place in 1809 from a tavern in Delta, Pennsylvania to George McCausland's tavern in Dublin.
 The lodge remained there until 1826, then moved to the old Masonic Lodge on Bond Street in Bel Air.

 On the northeast corner of Routes 440 and 136 was a small log house, with a short circular stairway and a fireplace, which was used as a school and referred to as "the academy".
 Along with several of the older homes, it burned in 1971.

 In 1858, the town had ten houses and places of business.
 Among the owners were McComas, Gallion, James, Rausey, J. Dougherty, and Jones.
 Dublin had a post office in 1878, one of the first in Harford County.
 At that time, the town boasted two stores, a blacksmith shop, a wheelwright shop, a church, a school, and two taverns.
 Dublin school was a part of the public school system in 1867 with a one-room building on present-day Route 136 across from the present school.

 In 1800, Charles Beavers donated land for a Methodist house of worship (on present-day Route 136).
 A log structure was first erected and later a clapboard one-room was built which served the congregation until 1939.
 The Methodist bishop sent a deacon to start a church in Dublin.
 The deacon was visiting Bush Chapel, on the Bush River, and traveled through Dublin to the Greenstone area, now on Baltimore Boy Scout land off Peach Orchard Road.
 That area was well populated with strong Methodists and also by being on the river and several mining ore mills.
-The area was very thickly settled.
+The area was thickly settled.
 Several stones can be seen which are believed to be part of the foundation the deacon started.
 He never returned and, in later years, a church was started in Dublin.